kriegaex/Galileo-Openbook-Cleaner/README.md

 __To do:__
-* I want to add the missing download and unpack steps, so the tool can be used stand-alone and fully replace the old shell script.
+* I want to add the missing download and unpack steps, so the tool can be used stand-alone and fully replace the old shell script. *[Done, available in master, not in download JAR yet.]*
 * I dislike the current code structure and want to do some refactoring.
 Because I have not programmed in a long time (I used to be a full-time developer in the 1990s and am a project management coach now), development is not my daily work anymore, so even though I already refactored a lot of things before the initial upload, there is still a lot to be done to satisfy my own demands from a design and [software craftsmanship](http://en.wikipedia.org/wiki/Software_craftsmanship) perspective.
-See also the book [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) by Robert C. Martin.
+See also the book [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) by Robert C. Martin. *[Partly done, available in master, not in download JAR yet.]*
 * I am not sure about it, but I might start writing *unit tests* for the tool if I ever feel like it.
   Practicing a bit of TDD is something I have not done in a long time, except for recommending and introducing it to my clients as an agile coach.
 I would not consider myself a professional developer